jiangmiao/auto-pairs/README.md

         Map <M-(> <M-)> <M-[> <M-]> <M-{> <M-}> <M-"> <M-'> to move character under the cursor to the pair.

-*   g:AutoPairsWildClosedPair

-        Default: ']'

-        Jump over following closed pair
-        for pair {'begin': 'end//n]'}, e is not mapped, use wild closed pair ] to jump over 'end' use <M-b> to back insert ] after jumping

 Buffer Level Pairs Setting
 --------------------------